Legends, myths and stories about ghosts, spirits and witches in the city of Naples.

 The Witch of Vesuvius

 The story on the presence of a witch on Vesuvius is told by the 1858, when there was one strong eruption of the volcano which caused the leak of a huge amount of magma.
 From that moment on, one began to hear one night screaming chilling that made the locals believe that someone was suffering terribly.
-After countless and useless patrols, the citizens decided to turn to a local witch doctor to unveil the mystery. "'A vecchia' e Mattavona", this is his name, he managed to silence the shouts by uttering incomprehensible magic words.
+After countless and useless patrols, the citizens decided to turn to a local witch to reveal the mystery. "'A vecchia' e Mattavona", this is his name, he managed to silence the shouts by uttering incomprehensible magic words.

 Janara would be one evil witch whose legend was born in Benevento, soon spreading to Naples.
 It is considered the daughter of Satan, for this reason God would have made her sterile and she, frustrated and envious, goes around the houses of the city in search of children.
 He knows the occult and can do rites of black magic, evil eye and bills.
 According to the myth it can be seen at night and if you are good at capturing it by grasping it by your hair, you can neutralize it.
 This provided that you answer correctly to your question "What do you hold in your hand?", Saying "Iron and steel" and not "hair".
 If you capture it when it has not taken on a body shape, you receive protection for 7 generations.